RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab01/README.md

 ### Step 2: Editing APIs

 You are now in the main screen to edit your APIs.
-Different from other API editor products, Apicurio's Editor is a graphical, form-based editor.
+Apicurio is a graphical, form-based API editor.
 With Apicurio you don't need master in and out all the details of the **OpenAPI Specification**.
 It allows you to design beautiful, functionals APIs with zero coding.

 Let's start crafting your API.